pivotal/docs-tap/tap-gui/plugins/dora.hbs.md

 DORA Graphs provide visual insights into the trends of Lead Time and Deployment Frequency metrics over time.
 The Lead Time graph displays the average time taken for a code change to go from commit to a running container on a daily basis, represented by individual bars.
-Alongside, a trend line illustrates a 7-day moving average.
-Similarly, the Deployment Frequency graph showcases the frequency of code changes being deployed to production, also depicted with daily bars and a corresponding 7-day moving average trend line.
+Alongside, a trend line illustrates the average lead time for deployments made in the last 7 days.
+The Deployment Frequency graph showcases the frequency of code changes being deployed to production, depicted with daily bars and a corresponding 7-day moving average trend line.

 Tanzu workloads have a correlation ID that groups all the artifacts together.